thabsheerporuthiyil/Locomotion/README.md

 ## 17. Conclusion

-Locomotion is hosted as a modular ride-platform stack that can operate in both simple and scalable modes:
+Locomotion is hosted as a modular ride-platform stack that can operate in both simple and production-style modes:

 - Docker Compose for unified local and single-host deployment
-- Helm + K3s for production-style backend orchestration
+- GitHub Actions + AWS ECR + AWS SSM + Helm + K3s for production-style backend delivery
 - separate static hosting for the React frontend
 - Expo EAS for mobile distribution
 - AWS-backed storage and queue integrations
 - optional internal or external AI hosting

-This gives the project a practical hybrid infrastructure model: lightweight enough for a single-host setup, but structured enough to scale into a cluster-backed deployment when traffic and service load increase.
+This gives the project a practical hybrid infrastructure model: lightweight enough for local development and single-host operation, but structured enough to use immutable backend images, repeatable CI/CD delivery, and cluster-backed backend orchestration in its hosted environment.

 ---